Alpha,alpha-trehalose phosphorylase (configuration-retaining)

-Thus, the two substrates of this enzyme are alpha,alpha-trehalose and phosphate, whereas its two products are alpha-D-glucose and alpha-D-glucose 1-phosphate.
+Thus, the two substrates of this enzyme characterised from the fungus Schizophyllum commune are trehalose and orthophosphate (P_{i}).
+Its products are α-D-glucose and α-D-glucose 1-phosphate.
+The reaction is reversible and preserves the stereochemistry at the anomeric centre.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is alpha,alpha-trehalose:phosphate alpha-D-glucosyltransferase.
-This enzyme is also called trehalose phosphorylase[ambiguous].
+It is also called trehalose phosphorylase[ambiguous].